protoloft/klipper_z_calibration/README.md

 ```

 Then the `CALIBRATE_Z` command needs to be added to the `PRINT_START` macro.
 For this,
-just replace the second z homing after QGL and nozzle cleaning with this macro.
-The
+just replace the second Z homing after QGL and nozzle cleaning with this macro.
+A second
+homing is not needed anymore.

+**And remove any z-offset adjustments here (like `SET_GCODE_OFFSET`) !!**

-sequence could look like this:
+The print start sequence could look like this:

 1. Home all axes
 2. Heat up the bed and nozzle (and chamber)